-The Commission has three members and each member is appointed for a fixed term by the Lieutenant Governor in Council.
-Appointments to the Commission are made in accordance with the guidelines established by Ontario's Public Appointments Secretariat .
+The Commission has four members, three of whom are appointed for a fixed term by the Lieutenant Governor in Council in accordance with the guidelines established by Ontario's Public Appointments Secretariat .
+The fourth member of the Commission is the Superintendent of Financial Services, by virtue of his position.

 The purposes of the Commission are set out in the Financial Services Commission of Ontario Act, 1997: